elbinpallimalilibm/rfcs/RFC-0003-arrow-flight-connector.md

 ## Test Plan

-Unit tests can test the `presto-base-arrow-flight` module by mocking objects wherever necessary instead of using an actual implementation of Flight server.
+Unit tests can test the `presto-base-arrow-flight` module by testing with a Flight server instance spun up locally.

 A POC has already been developed by creating `presto-base-arrow-flight` module and a child module that targets the IBM flavor of the Flight server.
+The IBM Flight server can be used to test the base connector template.